robertjdavidson/Course3Week4/CodeBook.md

 Only the mean and std dev data is retained.
 The following variables are found in the data table produced by the script:

-subject (the ID of the subject: 1-30) activity.id (the ID of the activity: 1-6) activity (the name of the activity)
+subject (the ID of the subject: 1-30) activity (the name of the activity: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING or LAYING)

 The remaining variables are the various mean and std dev readings from the smartphone accelerometer and gyroscope and have a value between -1 and +1.
 * tBodyAcc.mean.X